Fabrizio Marrella: Career

 Marrella has an extensive background in international law.
 He was invited to deliver a course at the Hague Academy of International Law in 2013.
 He specializes in International Economic Law and focuses primarily on international commercial contracts and investment arbitration also in connection with new human rights issues.
-He advises on the same matters and his scholarly writings have been cited by courts, arbitration, tribunals and commentators, including arbitral panels deciding cases under the rules of the International Chamber of Commerce and other major international arbitration centers.

 Marrella is fluent in English, French, Spanish and Italian.

 Past academic positions

 In 2006, Marrella was appointed professeur invité at the University of Strasbourg (France).
 In 2007 and 2008, Prof. Marrella has served as vice-Director of the Harvard University-Venice program where he taught International Business Law.
 He was formerly Adjunct Professor of International Business Law at the IHEAL (Institute for Advanced Studies on Latin America) of the University of Paris III: Sorbonne Nouvelle and lecturer at the Paris Institute of Comparative Law (Panthéon-Assas University).
-Marrella also served as co-Director for the Wake Forest University School of Law Comparative Law Program in Venice.
+Marrella also served as co-director for the Wake Forest University School of Law Comparative Law Program in Venice.

 Marrella taught "The international Arbitral Process", Vanderbilt University Law School; International Business Transactions (Widener International Law Summer Institute); Derecho del comercio internacional (taught in Spanish) in the Universidad Interamericana de Puerto Rico.